Tom Colicchio: Television

 Colicchio has been involved with Top Chef since its beginning in 2006, where he has served as head judge.

 He is also the main consulting producer on Bravo's Top Chef spin-off series entitled Top Chef Masters.
 He also won an Emmy Award in 2010 for Outstanding Reality-Competition Programming as an executive producer of Top Chef, on which he appears.

 Colicchio was the host of the reality series Best New Restaurant (an adaptation of the British reality show Ramsay's Best Restaurant) in 2015.

 Colicchio appeared in the fifth episode of the first season of HBO's Treme as himself along with fellow chefs Eric Ripert, David Chang and Wylie Dufresne.
 He made another cameo in Season 2 alongside Ripert.
 In 2011, he made cameos in the Season 23 premiere episode of The Simpsons, "The Falcon and the D'ohman," and The Smurfs.

-Colicchio appeared in The tenth episode of fifth season of Billions (TV Series) as a chef.